Permissions on the azureiotsolutions.com site

 - A domain user can create a basic solution accelerator using the CLI.

 There can be many guest users per AAD tenant.
 Guest users have a limited set of rights in the AAD tenant.
 As a result, guest users cannot provision a solution accelerator in the AAD tenant.

 For more information about users and roles in AAD, see the following resources:

 Azure subscription administrator roles

-The Azure admin roles control the ability to map an Azure subscription to an AD tenant.
+The Azure admin roles control the ability to map an Azure subscription to an AAD tenant.

 Find out more about the Azure admin roles in the article How to add or change Azure Co-Administrator, Service Administrator, and Account Administrator.

 I'm a service administrator and I'd like to change the directory mapping between my subscription and a specific AAD tenant.
 How do I complete this task?

 I want to change a Service Administrator or Co-Administrator when logged in with an organizational account